afroditeapp/afrodite-backend/crates/api_client/docs/ChatApi.md

 > models::ReceivedLikesPage get_received_likes()
 Get received likes.

-Get received likes.
 Profile will not be returned if: - Profile is blocked - Profile is a match

 ### Parameters